What is Moana Glass?

-One piece per person is ideal because each person gets the most experience and individual attention from the instructor that way.
-You can, however, do two pieces per person and still have fun.
-In some cases, we have done lessons with three people working on one piece, but do not recommend since each person does not get much time with the material that way.
+One piece per person is ideal because each person gets the most experience and individual attention from the instructor.
+You can, however, work on one piece as a team of two and still have fun.
+In some cases, we have done lessons with three people working on one piece, but we do not recommend it since each person does not get much time with the material.

 Can I make my own piece?

 One piece per person bookings is also ideal because everyone gets their own piece to keep.

 How old is the minimum age for glassblowing lessons?

 We work with kids five years old and up.
 We tailor the experience to every person/group, however.
 For younger kids, we make it a little less hands-on to ensure their safety.

 “That fish looks really hard; are you sure I can make that?”

 Our lessons are one-on-one with you and a seasoned professional.
 Your success is guaranteed!
 We will help you every step of the way and make sure your piece comes out GREAT!